Staff Wages Report

 Total Hours (Unpaid): The sum of all unpaid activity hours, and unpaid absences.

 Pay Total: Total wages owed over the selected time period.
-This is calculated by multiplying Total Hours (Paid) by the staff member's Hourly Basic Rate.
+This is calculated by multiplying Total Hours (Paid) by the employee's Hourly Basic Rate.

 • Related Articles